Piano Quintet (Schumann): Reception and influence

 Schumann's piano quintet was widely acclaimed and much imitated.
 Its success firmly established the piano quintet as a significant, and quintessentially Romantic, chamber music genre.
 The Piano Quintet in F minor, Op.
-34 of Johannes Brahms, reworked from an earlier sonata for two pianos (itself a reworking of an earlier string quintet) at the urging of Clara Schumann, was one of many significant Romantic piano quintets that show Schumann's influence and adopt his choice of instrumentation.
+34 of Johannes Brahms, reworked from an earlier sonata for two pianos (itself a reworking of an earlier string quintet) at the urging of Clara Schumann, was one of a number of later piano quintets that show Schumann's influence and adopt his choice of instrumentation.

-Schumann's Piano Quintet failed to please at least one discriminating listener: Franz Liszt heard the piece performed at Schumann's home and described it as "somewhat too Leipzigerisch," a reference to the conservative music of composers from Leipzig, especially Felix Mendelssohn.
+Schumann's Piano Quintet failed to please at least one discriminating listener: Franz Liszt heard the piece performed at Schumann's home in 1848 and described it as "somewhat too Leipzigerisch," a reference to the conservative music of composers from Leipzig, especially Felix Mendelssohn.
+Schumann took enormous offense at this remark, especially because Mendelssohn, who was a great friend of Schumann's and whom Schumann somewhat idolised, had died only a year earlier.
+By some accounts Schumann rushed at Liszt and seized him by the shoulders.
+Liszt eventually apologised.
+Schumann did not forget Liszt's offhanded insult, and mentioned it several times in letters to Liszt.
+Liszt's relationship with the Schumanns was never entirely mended.

 Use in later art and music

 The funeral march theme of the second movement is prominently used as the main theme of the film Fanny and Alexander by Ingmar Bergman, and is played on violin by Rutger Hauer's character Lothos while Buffy kills the vampire portrayed by Paul Reubens in the 1992 feature Buffy the Vampire Slayer.
 It is also featured prominently on the all-classical soundtrack of the noted 1934 horror film The Black Cat.
 It is used several times in Yorgos Lanthimos' 2018 period piece The Favourite.